gmkumar23/jpmorgan001/README.md

   python -m pip install scipy== 1.7.3  (latest version)

+  python -m pip install tabulate ( This module is for show dataframe data in tabular form)

   to execute the code use below commands:

   1) go to super_simple_stock.py file path